School of Information: Registration FAQ

 Adding, Dropping, and “Swapping” Courses

-Students can add and drop courses until the add/drop deadline set forth in Pratt’s Academic Calendar.
-However, please note that there could be implications for joining a course late based on the course’s attendance policy (see question 6b. above).
+Students can add and drop courses until the add/drop deadline each semester.
+Add/drop deadlines can be found on Pratt’s Academic Calendar.
+While you are permitted to register for courses throughout the add/drop period, please note that there could be implications for joining a course after it has already met for one or more sessions.

 In order to “swap” courses correctly, you will need to drop one course and add the other course simultaneously, in one transaction.
 If you make the change in two separate transactions by first adding a course (transaction one) and then dropping a course (transaction two), the registration system will recognize that you dropped a course and it will automatically charge you forfeiture fee.
 The forfeiture fee is a result of dropping a course after the first date of the semester, as the first date of the semester is the last day for a full tuition refund.
 Even if you end up being registered for the same number of credits, completing the change in two separate transactions will alert the system that you have dropped a course and will trigger a forfeiture fee in accordance with the tuition refund schedule.
 The tuition refund schedule can be found on the academic calendar.